Nimblr/docs/crossroads-integration.md

 ### #listAvailableSlots
 Lists all available calendar slots in chronological order, including all appointment types available.
-To retrieve available slots, the method must be queried by calendar `externalId` within a specified time period.
-If organizers exist, they can additionally be obtained by adding the `externalId` of the organizer and/or the event type in the query.
+To retrieve available slots, the method must be queried by calendar `externalId` within a specified time period.They can additionally be obtained or filtered by adding the `externalId` of the organizer/event type/location in the query.

 Returns @[Slot](#Slot)